AndriYang/DoubleNoQL-Automation-Scripts/README.md

 3. Multiple sort options for list of books
 4. Search

+Code for your website can be found at the following github repository: https://github.com/gcgloven/DoubleNoQL

 ## Website Navigation

 All pages have access to Logs, Chatbot and all the other pages on our website.